Rent Party Medway is a co-created production by Lyrici Arts and Darren Pritchard.

 If the past year has taught us anything, it is that togetherness and creativity can help us weather any storm.

-This June, join six Medway based artists as they share true stories of grief, invisibility, discrimination and mental health challenges whilst highlighting the human strength to overcome adversity and celebrate all that connects us.
+This summer, join six Medway based artists as they share true stories of grief, invisibility, discrimination and mental health challenges whilst highlighting the human strength to overcome adversity and celebrate all that connects us.

 Rent Party Medway is a digital theatrical show inspired by Darren Pritchard’s 2017 theatre show Rent Party.
 Using Lyrici Arts’ passion for lyrical theatre, this remixed and reimagined digital version is told through a spectrum of monologues, songs, dance, visual arts and spoken word.